daeunyeo/Pediatric-brain-age/README.md

 ### Class Imbalance Handling

 The original dataset contains roughly 4:1 children-to-adult ratio (122:33).
-Rather than reducing the majority class to force equal counts — which would have decreased the training set by approximately 55% — the original distribution was preserved and `class_weight='balanced'` was applied in all classifiers.
+Rather than reducing the majority class to force equal counts (which would have decreased the training set by approximately 55%), the original distribution was preserved and `class_weight='balanced'` was applied in all classifiers.
 This approach retains all available data while correcting for optimization bias during training.